chain4travel/camino-docs/docs/camino-node/configuration/flags-arguments.md

 ### --snow-mixed-query-num-push-vdr [uint]

 If this node is a validator, when a container is inserted into consensus, send a Push Query to snow-mixed-query-num-push-vdr validators and a Pull Query to the others.
-Must be <= k. (default 10)
+Must be `<= k`. (default 10)

 Argument: `uint`